 They lack an advanced single source of truth that connects with all other tools, resolves and normalizes data, and makes it accessible and actionable to all who need it.

-And there’s no better system to enable data democratization than BlueConic.
+And there’s no better system to enable data democratization — specifically, analytics and data science democratization — than BlueConic’s customer data platform.

 Of course, onboarding our CDP is just one key step to building a data culture.

 “[A] lack of investment in people and process compromises how effective the technology can be.
-Only when all three elements work in unison can [business technology users] orchestrate effective change within the organization and maximize the value of a CDP.”
+Only when all three elements work in unison can [technology users] orchestrate effective change within the organization and maximize the value of a CDP,” Cory noted.

 Upskill your existing personnel and/or add new team members as needed.
 Outline clear processes around data governance, utilization, and access.
-Execute your top use cases in BlueConic that contribute to business transformation and growth.
+Ensure all tech users understand how to extract value from your solutions — including and especially your CDP.